msu-cse-outreach/msu-cse-outreach.github.io/index.md

 ## Donate

-If funding permits, we plan to partner with the [Detroit Public Schools Community District](https://www.detroitk12.org/) to offer after-school coding clubs in several middle-schools in fall 2024 and spring 2025.
-We are also hoping to offer international clubs with a partner in Turkey in the coming year.
+If funding permits, we plan to partner with the [Detroit Public Schools Community District](https://www.detroitk12.org/) to offer after-school coding clubs in several middle-schools in spring 2025 and fall 2026.

 Your tax deductible gift will help sustain our current clubs and make these additional clubs possible!
 Ask your employer if they have a matching program to potentially double the impact of your gift!!